TheSantacloud/blog/content/posts/GMs are like DJs.md

 We interviewed several DJs, and the process was always similar: They talked to us about our musical tastes, played samples that matched our style, and experimented with new mixes to see how we reacted.
 They outlined our wedding's musical journey, adjusted it based on our feedback, and asked about venue specifics and essential "must-play" songs.
 Crucially, they emphasized they'd need to improvise on the day, adapting to how the crowd responded.

-That was a **classic** Session 0 (the way I run them).

-I think that is the part where I understood that I can probably learn a whole bunch more here, because that just happened here was the pre-prep stage - and all I could hear is how they prioritize and emphasize flexibility during the actual event while keeping the main narrative going.
+I think that is the part where I understood I can learn a whole bunch more here.
+This was a **classic** Session 0.
 ### Further research

 I put on my reading pants, and battled with LLMs and consumed a whole bunch of articles from multiple sources, to eventually distill my findings into concise "buckets".
-I found that it would be best if I split them into [Roles and Responsibilites](#roles-and-responsibilities) and [Essential Skills](#essential-skills).
+I found that it would be best if I split them into [Roles and Responsibilities](#roles-and-responsibilities) and [Essential Skills](#essential-skills).

 #### Roles and Responsibilities